palewire/first-python-notebook/docs/dataframe/index.rst

     committee_list = pd.read_csv("https://raw.githubusercontent.com/california-civic-data-coalition/first-python-notebook/master/docs/_static/committees.csv")

 After you run it, you shouldn't see anything.
 That's a good thing.
-It means our DataFrame has been saved under the name props, which we can now begin interacting with in the cells that follow.
+It means our DataFrame has been saved under the name ``committee_list``, which we can now begin interacting with in the cells that follow.

 We can do this by calling `"methods"`_ that pandas has made available to all DataFrames.

-You may not have known it at the time, but read_csv was one of these methods.
+You may not have known it at the time, but ``read_csv`` was one of these methods.
 There are dozens more that can do all sorts of interesting things.
 Let's start with some easy ones that analysts use all the time.

 *********************
 Using the head method